-In FY18-19, and future years the conversion of an acquired property into the new Fleet Maintenance East facility will be completed; upgrade lighting, HVAC and controls at the Adeline Maintenance Center Administration Building; replace fire alarm systems at service centers, Orinda Watershed Headquarters and Orinda Water Treatment Plant; improvements at Stockton Yard, Bixler and Walnut Creek Pumping Plants No. 1 and 2 to meet ADA requirements; replace the warehouse roof and convert office building un-insulated space into workstations at Oakport; evaluate improvements to Central Maintenance Services and Anderson Buildings to meet storage and crew space needs; and assess the condition of occupied facilities to evaluate and prioritize building modifications.
+In FY18-19 and future years, projects include: completing the conversion of an acquired property into the new Fleet Maintenance East facility; upgrades to lighting, HVAC, and controls at the Adeline Maintenance Center Administration Building; replacing the fire alarm systems at service centers, Orinda Watershed Headquarters, and Orinda Water Treatment Plant; improvements at Stockton Yard, Bixler, and Walnut Creek Pumping Plants No. 1 and 2 to meet ADA requirements; replacing the warehouse roof and converting office building un-insulated space into workstations at Oakport; evaluating improvements to Central Maintenance Services and Anderson Buildings to meet storage and crew space needs; and assessing the condition of occupied facilities to evaluate and prioritize building modifications.